 One of the great truths of African travel is that there is always more to discover.
 Even in countries travellers think they know well, there are quieter corners, different ecosystems and new ways of seeing familiar landscapes.
 Timing, location and the way you travel can completely change the experience.

 In Tanzania, the southern parks of Nyerere and Ruaha offer vast wilderness without the crowds and a completely different feel to the more popular Northern Circuit.
-Places such as the Maswa Game Reserve, on the western edge of the Serengeti ecosystem, provide space to breathe away from the noise of the national park and a more secluded safari experience overall, while still remaining connected to one of Africa’s most famous wildlife landscapes.
+Places such as the Mwiba Game Reserve, in the southern Serengeti ecosystem, provide space to breathe away from the noise of the national park, and offer a more secluded safari experience overall, while still remaining connected to one of Africa’s most famous wildlife landscapes.

-This sense of space and exclusivity is a luxury and often comes with a higher price tag or a longer journey to reach it.
+Space and exclusivity is the ultimate luxury in this landscape, and these places do often come with a higher price tag as a result, or a more challenging journey to get there.

 Western Zambia